Royal Paper

 Samuel T. Baron's obituary (22 Aug.
 1969, p.
 35) also includes his photograph ("made some years ago") and reads in part, "Samuel T. Baron, chairman of the board and president of the Royal Paper Corporation, died at his home here yesterday after a long illness.
 He was 77 years old and lived at 25 Sutton Place South.
 Mr. Baron founded Royal in 1913 with his father and a brother.
 The company is a wholesale distributor and manufacturer of printing papers and envelopes, with offices at 210 11th Avenue and a manufacturing plant in New Jersey.
 Royal was the first producer of gift-wrapping paper in the United States...
 A native of New York, he received a Bachelor of Arts degree from the City College of New York and a Bachelor of Laws degree from New York University."

-Another of Paul Baron's sons that worked for Royal Card and Paper Co. was the eldest son, Louis Baron (1884-?).
+Another of Paul Baron's sons who worked for Royal Card and Paper Co. was the eldest son, Louis Joseph Baron (1884-1947).
 His application for a passport in 1919 stated that his father, Paul Baron, immigrated to the U. S. 20 Sep.
 1889 and became a naturalized citizen 3 Oct.
 1894.
 An attachment to the application is signed by Samuel T. Baron, secretary of the Royal Card & Paper Co. of New York, and states that Louis Baron is to travel to Denmark, Norway & Sweden to sell for export and purchase for import paper and cardboard wood pulp, etc. It also says that the above named firm had been engaged in business for 6 years.
+This date agrees with Royal Card & Paper's first listing in the Manhattan telephone directory, which was 1913.